The Best Article Award in Kurdish Political Studies

 Dr. Najmaldin Karim Fellowship in Kurdish Political Studies

-The Kurdish Political Studies Program (KPSP) introduces the Dr. Najmaldin Karim Fellowship for undergraduate students at UCF.
-The fellow will be provided a research space conducive to educational and professional development and conduct a research project related to Kurdish politics, broadly defined, under the supervision of KPSP faculty in the spring 2017 semester.
-This research will have the aim of producing a final paper that is worthy of publication.
+The Kurdish Political Studies Program (KPSP) sponsors the Dr. Najmaldin Karim Fellowship for undergraduate students at UCF.
+The fellow is provided a research space conducive to educational and professional development and conduct a research project related to Kurdish politics, broadly defined, under the supervision of KPSP faculty in every spring semester.
+This research has the aim of producing a final paper that is worthy of publication.
 It aims to enrich the fellow’s academic credentials, providing a unique opportunity to gain in-depth insights about Kurdish politics through independent research.
 The fellow will receive $500 for the semester.
-All financial aid rules and regulations apply.*
+All financial aid rules and regulations apply.

-Students should submit their application to Dr. Güneş Murat Tezcür, Jalal Talabani Endowed Chair of Kurdish Political Studies, at email@example.com.
-The application deadline is October 31, 2016.
+The applications for Spring 2019 are now accepted.
+Students should submit their application to Doreen Horschig.
+The application deadline is October 31, 2018.
 A committee of UCF faculty will select the fellow.